PioBeat/GravSupport/README.md

 install it via the settings menu: <kbd>CTRL+ALT+S</kbd> or _File -> Settings_
 and then search for _Plugins -> Install plugins from disk_

-**Configuration**
+## Configuration

 If you create a new Grav project / module you will have all features enabled by default.
+Therefore, a "New Project" wizard for Grav-based projects is provided by the plugin within Phpstorm.

-If you're using PhpStorm and opening a previous project you may have to enable the plugin for the current project.
+If you're using PhpStorm and opening a previously created project you may have to enable the plugin for the current project.
 The plugin tries to detect a Grav project automatically and notifies the user accordingly.
 Otherwise open the Settings menu (<kbd>CTRL+ALT+S</kbd>) and go to _Languages & Frameworks_ -> _Grav_ and enable the plugin for the current project.

 ## Features